Autostronomy/AstroPhot/docs/coordinates.rst

 variables are stored in all ``Image_Header`` objects and essentially pin down the mapping such that one coordinate will get mapped to the other.
-All other coordinates follow from the projection system assumed (i.e. Gnomonic).
-It is possible to specify these variables directly when constructing an image, or implicitly if you give some other relevant information (eg an Astropy WCS).
+All other coordinates follow from the projection system assumed (i.e., Gnomonic).
+It is possible to specify these variables directly when constructing an image, or implicitly if you give some other relevant information (e.g., an Astropy WCS).
 AstroPhot Window objects also keep track of two more vectors: ``reference_imageij`` and ``reference_imagexy``.
 These variables control where an image is placed in the tangent plane and represent a fixed point between the